NicoGrassetto/azure-developer-associate/trainings/implement-containerized-solutions/notes.md

         --name <myContainerRegistry> --sku Basic
     ```

-    > [!NOTE]
-    > The command creates a *Basic* registry, a cost-optimized option for developers learning about Azure Container Registry.
+    > **Note**: The command creates a *Basic* registry, a cost-optimized option for developers learning about Azure Container Registry.
- >

 #### Build and push image from a Dockerfile

 Now use Azure Container Registry to build and push an image based on a local Dockerfile.